conan-io/docs/reference/commands.rst

                     pattern

-Remove any package recipe folders matching a pattern, or their packages and/or build folders.
+Remove any package recipe folders matching a pattern, or their package and/or build folders.

 .. code-block:: bash